 AIFMs must be duly authorised to market/offer the relevant AIF in The Netherlands (including the use of marketing materials to do so).
-AIFs are subject to the rules for marketing/offering materials as set out in the Dutch Financial Markets Supervision Act (Wet op het financial toezicht (FMSA)).
+AIFs are subject to the rules for marketing/offering materials as set out in the FMSA.
 Marketing materials must not contradict obligatory information provided to such investors, most importantly information included in the prospectus.

 Additional rules apply in relation to AIFs marketed to non-professional investors under the Decree on Conduct Supervision FMSA (Besluit Gedragstoezicht financiële ondernemingen Wft) and the Further Regulations on Conduct Supervision FMSA (Nadere Regeling Gedragstoezicht financiële ondernemingen Wft).
-Moreover, Regulation (EU) 1286/2014 on key information documents for packaged retail and insurance-based investment products (PRIIPs Regulation) and the Unfair Commercial Practices Act (Wet oneerlijke handelspraktijken) also apply.
+Regulation (EU) 1286/2014 on key information documents for packaged retail and insurance-based investment products (PRIIPs Regulation) and the Unfair Commercial Practices Act (Wet oneerlijke handelspraktijken) also apply.

-Finally, all marketing materials addressed to (potential) clients (both professional and non-professional) must be fair, clear and not misleading.
+All marketing materials addressed to (potential) clients (both professional and non-professional) must be fair, clear and not be misleading.